 How Much Money Can You Expect to Make?

 According to 2019 data, a light truck driver’s average annual salary is $34,730 and a crane and tower operator’s is $64,010.
-However, these are the salaries of drivers that work for another company.
+However, these are the salaries of drivers who work for another company.
 If you own your own business, you’ll keep all your profits, so you can make more or less depending on how you run your business.
 It all depends on the hard work you put in, a solid business strategy and a little luck.

 Most tow truck companies charge by the mile with a base hookup fee.
 The average cost for towing services can vary by the company and the region.
 Many towing companies charge a base rate for the first few miles, then charge an additional cost per mile after that.
 You can also charge for roadside services like jumpstarts and tire services, which may vary depending on your area.